 It is anticipated that the ethnicity pay gap could be greater, given the disproportional impact of the higher proportion of minority ethnic staff in non-Agenda for Change pay, which are more likely to have higher average pay.

-Ethnicity Pay Gap 2023 Report
+Ethnicity Pay Gap Report 2023

 Supporting Carers